How to Outrank Contractors When They’ve Got Bigger SEO Budgets

 Here’s the good news – SEO isn’t about who has the deepest pockets.
 It’s about who can show they’re the most trusted, relevant and helpful website for any given search.

-In this article we’ll show you why it’s not the size of your competitor that matters, explain how to outrank someone with an SEO budget 10x bigger than yours, and provide a few easy tips if you’re new to SEO.
+In this article, we’ll show you why it’s not the size of your competitor that matters, explain how to outrank someone with an SEO budget 10x bigger than yours, and provide a few business competition strategies to help you with your SEO.

 You’re here because you know a little about SEO already.
 You know it takes a site with no technical problems, the best content, and a handful of strong backlinks pointing your way.
 But you’re STILL not ranking on Google.